-The Andhra spread to other dialects only to the north of the Krishna.
-The Krishna and Godavari flood zone prevented the Andhra from reaching the Kannada and Tamil.
+The Andhra spread to other dialects only above the Krishna.
+The Krishna and Godavari flood zone separated the Andhra from the Kannada and Tamil dialects.

-The popular Telugu poets Annamacharya, Vemana, and Kshetrayya lived to the south of the Krishna.
+The popular Telugu poets Annamacharya, Vemana, and Kshetrayya lived below the Krishna.
 Their works have high concentration of Teli words.
-The poet Nannaya lived to the north of the Krishna, on the coast.
-His famous work, the Andhra Mahabharatam was a specimen of the original Andhra.
+The poet Nannaya lived above the Krishna, on the coast.
+His famous work, the Andhra Mahabharatam, hardly had any Teli words.
+It was a specimen of the original Andhra (Grandhika).